How Long Should You Keep Your Car?

 Repairing your car is almost always cheaper than buying a new car.
 While exceptions to this rule do exist, even the most expensive repairs for aging cars are usually cheaper than a brand-new vehicle.

 Most expenses for your older car will likely come from maintenance costs and the costs of replacing certain parts.
-Buying a newer car, though, means your new investment depreciates by anywhere between 20%–30% after just the first year of use.
+However, if you're considering buying a car in finance, it's important to note that purchasing a newer car means your new investment depreciates by anywhere between 20%–30% after just the first year of use.
 On top of that, insurance and registration fees are considerably higher for newer cars.

 However, while maintaining and repairing your current car in these ways is cheaper, other things keep it from being the best choice.
 For example, it may not be under warranty anymore.
 Newer vehicles that are still under warranty offer double security, preventing trips to the mechanic until your car has had time for problems to appear.

 The question, then, may not simply be whether you can afford to buy a new car.
 The question might be whether you can afford the new car and if the pros of purchasing one will outweigh the upfront costs that will arise down the road.

 Consistent maintenance fees for your current car, or insurance and registration fees for a new one?

 Does Car Repair Cost More Than It’s Worth?

 If a car will cost more to repair than its open market cash value and when the salvage value exceeds its cash value, it's considered totaled.

 Insurance appraisers will estimate the cost of various factors, including replacement parts, labor, and salvage value, to determine this.
 If the value is less, then it's not a financially sound decision to repair it.
 Essentially, you're pouring money into it and not getting any returns or value from your dollar.